stevedonovan/gentle-intro/src/4-modules.md

 C does the first, and not
 the second, so you end up with awful names like `primitive_display_set_width` and so forth.
+The actual filenames can be named arbitrarily.

 In Rust the full name would look like `primitive::display::set_width`, and after saying `use primitive::display` you can then refer to it as `display::set_width`.
 You can even say `use primitive::display::set_width` and then just say `set_width`, but it's not a good idea to get carried away with this. `rustc` will not be confused, but _you_ may get confused later.
+But for this to work, filenames must follow some simple rule.

 A new keyword `mod` is used to define a module as a block where Rust types or functions can be written: